Nuthatch-Inc/SignalShow-Java/BUGS.md

 - Temporary workaround: Manually set alpha to sqrt(number of pixels)
 - Notes / PR:
   - Part 1 fixed 2025-10-26: Changed default alpha from 32 to 16 in ChirpFunctionTerm1D.java and SineChirpFunctionTerm1D.java.
 Modified both param_defaults array and widthSpinnerModel.
   - Part 2 fixed 2025-11-05: For polar coordinate functions f(r)f(theta), radial indices only go from 0 to dimension/2 (128 for 256x256), but width calculation should still be based on full dimension (256).
 Added setDefaultWidthDimension() method to EditAnalyticFunctionTermPanel, EditAnalyticFunctionTerm1DPanel, and CreateAnalyticSubTerm1DPanel.
 Modified CreateFunctionTerm2DPolarPanel.setIndices() to call setDefaultWidthDimension(dimension) after setIndices(radialIndices).
+Added hasExplicitWidthDimension flag to EditAnalyticFunctionTerm1DPanel to prevent setDefaultWidth(true) from overriding the explicit dimension with indices.length.
 This ensures all polar coordinate functions (not just chirps) get correct default width parameter.
   - Date resolved: 2025-11-05

 ---